CryptologySAC/authenticityKey/README.md

-# authenticityKey
+<h1>authenticityKey</h1>
-Verification procedure to proof the authenticity of a product by using the Ark blockchain
+<p>Verification procedure to proof the authenticity of a product by using the Ark blockchain</p>

-##Concept
+<h2>Concept</h2>

-Nowadays it is common that products are copied and presented to the market as if they are original.
+<p>Nowadays it is common that products are copied and presented to the market as if they are original.
-With a few simple steps we can use the Ark blockchain - or sidechain - to prove authenticity of a product.
+With a few simple steps we can use the Ark blockchain - or sidechain - to prove authenticity of a product.</p>

-##The Autenticity Key
+<h2>The Autenticity Key</h2>

-###Authenticate the product
+<h3>Authenticate the product<h3>

-By making a simple transaction to his own wallet (wallet x to wallet x) with a verificationKey in the vendor field a retailer/producer can initiate the authenticity of his product:
+<p>By making a simple transaction to his own wallet (wallet x to wallet x) with a verificationKey in the vendor field a retailer/producer can initiate the authenticity of his product:</p>

-Do per individual product:
+<p>Do per individual product:<p>

 POST 'seed' of wallet to use to server:port/add